choiwhn/EM-algorithm-to-train-Neural-Network/README.md

 ### **Areas for Improvement in the Code Implementation Process**

 1. Computational efficiency in E-step.
-   - vectorized operations like matrix multiplication are difficult to apply when implementing the E-step
+   - vectorized operations like matrix multiplication are difficult to apply when implementing the '**E_step**'
    - Unnecessary repetition was introduced during the implementation of '**E_step**'

 2. Hyperparameter tuning.